 Sweetness Bakeshop would create its own sensation as the Sugar Rush food truck came fully stocked just a few months later.
 I visited their tent multiple times for sweets and Mexican Coke.

-Totally Bananas and I had been the dessert at a small burger event where I judged, and their frozen bananas dipped in Chocolate was a perfect fit for the event.
+Totally Bananas and I had been the dessert at a small burger event where I judged, and their frozen bananas dipped in Chocolate were a perfect fit for the event.

 Del’s Frozen Lemonade inquired about being a vendor through the Miami Herald.
 After investigating, they sounded pretty cool to me, so they were aboard too.